 So, now that we know what a business accelerator is, it’s time to learn how it works.

 A startup school can run from three to six months and within its duration, the participating startups will be evaluated.
 By the end of the program, investors will choose which startup will get funded.

 But with a promising offer also comes a lot of serious competition.
 The best of the best title is not an easy one to earn.
 Only a few startups are selected from every given cohort to participate in an accelerator program.
 Although it’s not a requirement to be an established startup, these programs expect at least a minimum viable product (MVP).

 Investors tend to select the participant based on the following factors:

 The founding team is a key factor in a startup’s success.
 Investors look at a team whether they’ll be able to handle the challenges of building a business.

 In a highly volatile industry, a lot of things can change quickly; from the product to the market.
 This is why being resilient and adaptable is important.
 Startup accelerators will assess the team’s potential to make it in the long run.

 Investors are always drawn to original and creative ideas.
-However, a good idea can only take one so far if it isn’t developed properly.
+However, a good idea can only take so far if it isn’t developed properly.
 Accelerators will study an idea closely to find potential obstacles it might encounter.
 They look for ideas that are simple, effective, and monetizable.